BlogInternal Communications Measurement

 • Define your goals and objectives: What specific aspects of employee sentiment do you want to understand?

-• Choose the right questions: Mix multiple-choice, Likert scale, and open-ended questions for a well-rounded view.
+• Choose the right questions: Mix multiple-choice, Likert scale (which measures attitudes and opinions), and open-ended questions for a well-rounded view.

 • Keep it short and engaging: Aim for 5-10 minutes to maximize participation.